 Independent tutors and locally run tutoring companies generally have the lowest costs and can therefore offer the best value for money.
 They can also provide personalised one-to-one tuition, which is by far the most effective form of tutoring from our experience.
 Working with a local tutoring company provides an added level of assurance in the quality of the tutors.
 The company should also provide added benefits like resources and educational advice at no extra charge.

 Group tutoring at a centre or online

 Group tutoring is a popular option for parents.
 This can take place at a tuition centre, with a traditional classroom or a bank of computers, or online.
-Costs again will vary from £20-£25 per hour online and up to £30-£45 per hour for centres.
-This will depend on whether the tutors are qualified and experienced.
+Costs again will vary from £25-£40 per hour online and from £30-£45 per hour for lessons in tuition centres.
+This will depend on group size and whether the tutors are qualified and experienced.
 Centres obviously also have to factor in various extra costs including rent, utilities and rates, which generally push up prices.

 Some tutoring centres will operate a standard programme for each subject delivered through computer software.
 Unqualified tutors will then oversee the lessons and answer questions.
 These groups can end up being quite large.
 Often these sessions don’t even provide a cheaper alternative to more personalised tutoring, given the extra costs of running a centre.

 If you feel group tutoring is right for your child, then we recommend visiting the centre or trialling an online lesson initially.
 Ensure that the groups are as small as possible.
 All the available evidence shows that tutoring becomes less beneficial as group size increases.
 Look for groups no bigger than three or four students.
 Anything beyond four students and, arguably, it’s not really tutoring anymore.